Technigo/project-weather-app/README.md

 # Weather Web App

-This week's project is to build a simple weather web app that tells today's weather and temperature, and a weekly forecast using a weather API. but in my case i used a hourly forcast.
+the objective was to build a simple weather web app that shows today's weather and temperature and a forecast using a weather API.
-The web app, before stretch goals should look something along the lines of this:

-This week i chocie to focus more on creating  icons and a symbol for stockholm, of couse with a little help from the Noun Project it made quicker to have a base to create the design upon.
+## Learning Object
+* What an API is and how to use it
+* Basic JSON
+* How to use fetch() in JavaScript
+* How to use promises in JavaScript
+* How to work with the Date() object in JavaScript

+## Technologies implemented
+* HTML5
+* CSS3
+* JavaScript